 👩🏽🍳Why This Recipe Works

-Packed with flavor: Like most Indian dishes, this butter chicken is packed with flavor.
-It's a great dish to try out if you are just trying out Indian food, too!
+Packed with flavor: Like most Indian dishes, this butter chicken is packed with flavor, coming from the marinated chicken and the luxurious sauce.
+Butter chicken also happens to be a great dish to try out if you are just trying out Indian food, as the flavors are bold yet familiar.

 Easy to make: The chicken and sauce are very easy to make.
 No fancy methods or cooking equipment is needed, which makes it all the better.

 Easy shortcuts: To bring this dish together quickly, I have tested some fantastic shortcuts that will make prep and cooking a breeze.
-All the taste, for less effort!
+You will not miss any of the flavors from traditional methods.

 🥘Ingredients

 - Greek yogurt: Greek yogurt is a great way to keep the chicken flavorful and tender, in a short period of time.
-I always recommend using greek yogurt because of its thick texture.
+I always recommend using greek yogurt because of its thick texture and low moisture content.
 Regular yogurt has too much liquid, and will not cling to the chicken as well.

 - Chaat masala: Chaat masala is a blend of spices, including mango powder, black salt and dried pomegranate.
 It adds a tangy flavour to chicken marinade, all in one spice mix.